-With impressive displays of color, artsy culture, intriguing history, and breath of romance, the quaint city of Guanajuato leaves a big impression on those who visit it.
+With impressive displays of color, artsy culture, intriguing history, and a breath of romance, the quaint city of Guanajuato leaves a big impression on anyone who visits.

-To appreciate the city to its fullest, here are the top things to see and do in Guanajuato.
+To appreciate the city to its fullest, here are the most interesting things to do in Guanajuato.
+For a more personal look at Guanajuato, you can also check out my video below!

 Things to do in Guanajuato